RIVERsamp/alt-city-population-model/README.md

 # alt-city-population-mod
 # Attention: Some of the current populations or peak populations may appear to be inaccurate; sometimes they include all boroughs, and also rounding to the nearest number, and please enjoy

 # !!!
-BIG POPULATION PROJECTIONS!!!
+BIG POPULATION ALTERNATIVE PROJECTIONS!!!

 const cities = [
   {